What Size Trowel for 12x24 Porcelain Tile: A Comprehensive Guide

 • Directional Troweling: Spread adhesive in straight lines to minimize air pockets and achieve better coverage.

-• Back Buttering: Apply a thin layer of adhesive on the back of each tile, in addition to the surface, for enhanced adhesion.
+• Back Buttering: Apply a thin layer of adhesive on the back of each tile for enhanced adhesion.

 • Regular Inspections: Lift tiles during installation to check adhesive coverage, aiming for 80-90% contact and making adjustments as needed.